UUDigitalHumanitieslab/EDPOP/README.md

 # EDPOP
 Creating a virtual research environment (VRE) from CERL resources.
-So far, this is a fairly vanilla Django application, with the only addition that there is a collection and record model in the application "VRE".

 ## Installing
 Switch to a virtual environment with Python 3.5+ installed, then: